Corasinth/k-plus/README.md

 Feel free to fork/create a pull request to fix bugs, refactor code, or add new featues.
 While I aimed to create something flexible and easy to configure, I'm not a master of AHK and there's certainly room for improvement.

-Currently, k-plus responds much better when each piece of code and the values it uses (like the current key) are hardcoded.
-Why this should be the case, I cannot say, and where the line is is unclear.
-However, until the issue is resolved this means that increasing the flexibility, power, and configurability of the `template-generator.ahk` is critical to making k-plus convenient and easy-ish to use.

-In particular, making it easier to add custom code blocks is important, as well as improving how the `template-generator` script handles writing these code blocks.

-K-plus would also benefit heavily from a configuration option that takes in a list of keys, and slots them into the code attached to each hot key, so that one does not have to manually edit a layer file to have `X` hotkey output `Y` character.

-There are also a few additional areas for improvement.

-Currently, k-plus does not support hotstrings.
-While you can of course generate your own hotstring scripts or custom add hotstrings to a layer, there is no built in generator for hotstrings, hotstring options, or hotstring end characters.
-Adding this functionality in a clean and convenient way is a probable area of future development.

-Another area for improvement is implementing k-plus in a way that allows for layered `Alt+Tab` and other hotkeys unaffected by `#HotIf` would be great.
-A possible avenue here is looping through an array of objects when switching between layers for these special remappings.

-Finally, developing new layers can be very useful, but k-plus does not include a convenient way to reference the keybindings of a particular layer.
+For example, while developing new layers can be very useful, k-plus does not include a convenient way to reference the keybindings of a particular layer.
 Developing a script to create a reference map for a layer would be beneficial, as printing out a keyboard layout and penciling in your options can be inconvenient.

 Other fixes, suggestions, improvements, and additional features are welcome.